ENSpunks/ENSLikeProtocol/README.md

 Prior to ELP, ENSpunks launched LikeButton.eth as a way for ENS users to give other ENS users ❤️ onchain representing "decentralized likes." $❤️ was popular with both the ENS community and developers in the ENS ecosystem.
 For example, a developer from the ENS community created a chrome extension for giving ❤️ on Twitter and eth.photos integrated ❤️ into their ENS profile pages.
 However, network fees hurt widespread adoption and likebutton.eth otherwise operated as a public good but failed to obtain public goods funding.

 ELP takes the lessons learned from likebutton.eth and will rebuild as a tokenless, gasless and permissionless protocol native to ENS using gasless IPFS+CCIP-Read+ENS Records (ICE).
-ELP will be part of the
+Between using gasless ENS records and focusing on organizing ENS records, and making records accessible and useful, ELP hopes to help ENS protocol scale to 1 millions users with unique text records set.

 | ENS Record Managers      | Gas Free Records | IPFS+CCIP+ENS Record (ICE) DApps      | ENS Record profile/Gateway|
 | ----------- | ----------- | ----------- | ----------- |